 Ideally, little chicks should stay on the starter feed for at least six weeks.
 However, you can also let your baby chicks have a taste of the fruit, but do not let them get used to it!

-There are different opinions on whether you should restrict your chickens from eating avocados or just parts of the fruit.
-Some say you should completely steer clear of the fruit, while others say that only parts of the fruit are toxic.
-So, is it the same with grapes?
+Just as there are different opinions on whether you should restrict your chickens from eating avocados or just parts of the fruit, the same uncertainty can arise with grapes.
 Let us see.

 Can Chickens Eat the Peel of Grapes?